Cataloochee Ski Area

-Cataloochee Ski Area is a ski area in the eastern United States in southwestern North Carolina, near Maggie Valley.
+The Cataloochee Ski Area is a ski area in the eastern United States in southwestern North Carolina, near Maggie Valley.
 With eighteen ski slopes and trails, approximately 44% are rated beginner, 39% intermediate, and 17% advanced.
 Its top elevation is 5400 ft above sea level, yielding a vertical drop of 740 ft.
 The slopes are accessed by three chairlifts and two carpet lifts.

-Cataloochee on a -2 degree morning in January.

 Typical of North Carolina ski areas, Cataloochee relies primarily on snowmaking for its slopes.
-Cataloochee is known for having one of the longest seasons in the southeast, and in 2008 it opened October 28.
-The average ski season lasts 125 days.
+Cataloochee is known for having one of the longest seasons in the southeast with an average ski season of 125 days.